18F/before-you-ship/_pages/ato/controls.md

 * [SC-13 Cryptographic protection](https://web.nvd.nist.gov/view/800-53/Rev4/control?controlName=SC-13)
 * [SC-28 (1) Protection of Information At Rest &#124; Cryptographic Protection](https://web.nvd.nist.gov/view/800-53/Rev4/control?controlName=SC-28#enhancement-1): applicable to systems with Sensitive Personally Identifiable Information Only

-_Note: If you are using 18F's [cloud.gov](https://cloud.gov/) PaaS, the hosted applications will inherit the security controls listed above._
+_Note: If you are using [cloud.gov](https://cloud.gov/) service to host your web application, you will inherit the support of these security controls._

-### Authorization and authentication
+### Authentication and authorization

-We use AWS IAM to manage authorization and authentication.
+We use cloud.gov or AWS IAM to manage authentication and authorization.

 * [AC-2 Account Management](https://web.nvd.nist.gov/view/800-53/Rev4/control?controlName=AC-2)
 * [IA-2 Identification and Authentication (Organizational Users)](https://web.nvd.nist.gov/view/800-53/Rev4/control?controlName=IA-2)